– have been eating clean and healthy

 Again the truth is – it doesn’t matter what junk you eat – if there is a calorie deficit – YOU WILL LOSE WEIGHT!

 That said, eating junk food is not a healthy way to live and it can lead to many other health problems.
-But the takeaway here is that – it’s not what you eat – its how much calories you take, in comparison to how much you burn – that determines whether you lose or gain weight.
+But the takeaway here is that – it’s not what you eat – it’s how many calories you take, in comparison to how much you burn – that determines whether you lose or gain weight.

 Calories are units of energy.
 The calorie content of a food item indicates how much energy your body could get from eating or drinking it.
 Every activity your body performs – all bodily functions from your breathing and the heart beating to simple activities like talking and intense exercises like running – burns calories to derive the energy for the action.